Valerio Fioravanti

 Giuseppe Valerio Fioravanti (born 28 March 1958) is an Italian terrorist and actor, who was a leading figure in the far-right Nuclei Armati Rivoluzionari (Armed Revolutionary Nuclei, or NAR).
 Fioravanti appeared in films and television at a young age, and was considered the most famous child in Italy.
 He and Francesca Mambro were fugitives wanted for terrorist offences by their early twenties, and went on the run as suspects in the Bologna bombing.
 Both were captured after gunfights with police, and later found guilty.
 They were sentenced to ten life sentences plus 250 years.
-Fioravanti was released from prison in 2009.
+Fioravanti was released from prison in 2009; Mambro was released in 2013.